 TECHNICAL HANDBOOK.
-This handbook extracted from "The Vetiver System - A Technical Reference Manual" by Paul Truong, Tran Tan Van and Elise Pinners.
+This handbook extracted from "The Vetiver System - A Technical Reference Manual by Paul Truong, Tran Tan Van and Ellise Pinners.
 Quick download and in full color.
 Vetiver System - Vetiver Grass - Plant Propagation (html with images).
 Read more.
 The full range of vetiver technical publications are downloadable.

 A useful plant guide, particularly for US users of the Vetiver System, published by USDA/NRCS provides background to the plants non-invasiveness, its uses, propagation and management.

 The Vetiver System has come a long way over the past 20 years and there are a lot of users applying the technology for different purposes.
 We know that most users, once using it correctly, are avid fans of the technology.
 The question is "why are not more people using the technology"?
 "Why is it not being used at an accelerated rate" or is it?
 Here is a summary of responses from around the world.

-There is a nice video by Alberto Rodriguez of VetiverSolutions who put together images from Fernando Costa Pinto of Brazil showin the excavation to 4 meters of a vetiver grass clump and roots - some job!!
+There is a nice video by Alberto Rodriguez of VetiverSolutions who put together images from Fernando Costa Pinto of Brazil show the excavation to 4 meters of a vetiver grass clump and roots - some job!!

 A useful report on 40 years of use of VS for soil erosion control on steep slopes in Fiji.
 Report by Paul Tuong and Colin Creighton